 One-Time Purchase of Credits

 Shutterstock is a subscription model for all of their 76,860,881 royalty-free stock images available to the buyer, but offers one-time purchases through a subscription plan called “On Demand”.
-The On Demand is an introductory subscription plan that lets you buy image credits in small packs of 2, 5, and 25 images.
-While this is still a subscription plan, it allows the buyer the freedom to buy only a few images at a time instead of paying for a monthly plan, which still offer the photo buyer who needs tons of images per month a better value.
+The On-Demand is an introductory subscription plan that lets you buy image credits in small packs of 2, 5, and 25 images.
+While this is still a subscription plan, it allows the buyer the freedom to buy only a few images at a time instead of paying for a monthly plan, which still offers the photo buyer who needs tons of images per month a better value.

-As you can see there are different royalty-free Shutterstock Plans available for the photo buyer, from Basic, Professional, to Team subscription plans.
+As you can see, there are different royalty-free Shutterstock Plans available for the photo buyer, from Basic, Professional, to Team subscription plans.
 If you do the math, especially for the 750 image downloads per month on the Professional subscription, you get roughly 25 images to download per day.
-You get a cost savings with the Professional plan if you agree to subscribe for an entire year a $199 a month, as opposed to paying monthly at $249 for the same 750 image downloads per month.
+You get cost savings with the Professional plan if you agree to subscribe for an entire year a $199 a month, as opposed to paying monthly at $249 for the same 750 image downloads per month.
 With the monthly 750 downloads you are looking at an average of $0.33 per image, but purchasing the yearly plan, you pay only $0.25 per image.
-So when you commit to a longer subscription plan, you not only get more images for less, you also save a little bit of money.
+So when you commit to a longer subscription plan, you not only get more images for less, you also save a little money.

 - Affordable subscription plans for any budget